julionm/rust-studies/README.md

+# Joined The #100DaysOfCode Challenge
+I commit myself to:
+- Update this repository everyday with some new content
+- Study at least 1 hour of Rust (or Haskell) everyday
+- Think a way to automatize some of the updates using Rust

 # Rust Knowledge

-> Current Book Chapter: 11
+> Current Book Chapter: 11.1

 Some questions I asked myself, to keep track of what I was learning through the reading of ‘’The Rust Programming Language", available at: https://doc.rust-lang.org/book/.